 - 1. First tardy will be excused with a warning. - 2.
-Second and third tardy will result in a 15 minute detention in the office. - 3.
-Fourth through sixth tardy will be a 30 minute detention in the office. - 4.
-Seven+ tardies will be a 45 minute detention in the office. - 5.
+Second and third tardy will result in a 15 minute detention. - 3.
+Fourth through sixth tardy will be a 30 minute detention. - 4.
+Seven+ tardies will be a 45 minute detention. - 5.
 Students have two weeks to complete a detention before additional ones are assigned. - 6.
 If multiple 45 minute detentions do not curb the behavior, other consequences may be used.